 Four Vices You Just Don’t Need

 We all accumulate bad habits, both within our diets and our everyday lives, which aren’t necessarily great for our health.
 Coupled with unhealthy food, some of which masquerades as healthy, and we’re not always helping our bodies to be the best they can be.
 Winter is a great time to start reconsidering your choice of lifestyle so that changes can be implemented on the first day of the new year.
-Try quitting these four things and see how much your body thanks you.
+Try quitting these four things and see how much you can improve your ealth.
+Your body will thank you.

 Our couple of cups of coffee or energy drinks a day can seem harmless, but it’s actually having a huge effect on our bodies.
 Caffeine actually contributes to high blood pressure, feelings of stress and anxiety, and gives us headaches.
 People who quit caffeine report that their quality of sleep is consequently improved, and they even lose weight.
 Tea, coffee, and energy drinks may seem innocuous, but they can actually be doing more harm than good.

 Cigarette smoking has become less and less fashionable and socially accepted in recent years in favor of electronic cigarettes and e liquid.
 But some people find the habit harder to kick than others.
 It’s often the case that people don’t feel like they can relate to the long-term impacts we’re all made aware of due to their lack of immediacy.
+Some pharmacies, such as Express Pharmacy also supply medication that may be more suited to people that struggle to quit.
 It’s important to remember that the benefits of quitting smoking can be seen almost straight away, especially socially.
 We stop smelling of ashtrays, our sense of taste returns, we start to look better, and the financial savings become apparent very quickly.
 If you still smoke, maybe this new year you can kick the habit once and for all.

 Made and marketed for athletes and sports people, sports drinks claim to contain all the sugars and electrolytes your body loses after a workout.
 In actuality, they contain far more sugar than your body needs, and far more than it can burn off efficiently.
 This means that the extra calories consumed after a workout are being deposited in your body as fat – surely this is the opposite effect to the one desired.
 We are better off drinking good old tap water, or even milk, instead of sports drinks after exercise.